-September 30, 2015 Our Fall Policy Spotlight Seminars features a talk by Dr. Martin Parkinson, distinguished economist and former Secretary to the Treasury of Australia, on What Makes a Successful Policy Advisor?
+September 30, 2015 Our Fall Policy Spotlight Seminars feature a talk by Dr. Martin Parkinson, distinguished economist and former Secretary to the Treasury of Australia, on What Makes a Successful Policy Advisor?

 12:30 to 1:30pm at SFU Vancouver campus Room 7000

 August 30, 2015 Recent MPP grad Colin McLean was one of seven policy graduates from across the country invited to present their research at the national conference of the Institute for Public Administration in Canada (IPAC).
 Colin's presentation, The Employment-Impact of Automation in Canada was selected for the Silver award, and a prize of $750.

 June 11, 2015 It's Convocation Day for MPP grads!
 Read about Class of 2015 Capstone Projects and our five Award winners.

 June 1, 2015 A capacity crowd joined us for an insightful, multi-party panel discussion, Beyond the Headlines: Learning from the Historic Alberta Election.
 The event was presented in partnership with the Broadbent Institute.
 View webcast